 Everything you need to know about working remotely

-Remote working has fast become a widely adopted style of working.
-In essence it allows employees to work outside of their typical office environment.
-Over the last few years remote work has become increasingly popular.
-This is due to the rise in companies modernizing the way their workforce operates.
+Remote working has fast become widely adopted across many businesses within the UK.
+In essence it allows employees to work outside of their typical office environment and provides greater flexibility.
+Over the last few years working remote has become increasingly popular, mostly due to the rise in companies modernising the way their workforce operates.
 This has all been helped by the advancement in technology that supports remote workers and their employers.

 There are many benefits to allowing staff to work remotely.
-In fact it’s such a preferred work style that according to Inc almost two thirds of employees who sometimes work remotely want to increase how much they work remotely, and nine out of ten remote workers plan on working remotely for the rest of their careers.
+In fact it’s such a preferred work style that according to Inc almost two thirds of employees who occasionally work remotely at the moment want to work remotely more often, and nine out of ten remote workers plan on working remotely for the rest of their careers.

-Unfortunately, some companies struggle with the thought that they can’t physically see their staff working and worry that they’re binging a boxset or endlessly scrolling through social media.
+Unfortunately, some companies struggle with the thought that they can’t physically see their staff working and worry that they’re binge watching TV series or endlessly scrolling through social media.
 However, there is a large amount of research that supports the fact that on average productivity in staff working remotely actually increases over those that are bound to the office.
 One survey by Finder suggests that two-thirds of employees say they’re more productive when working from home.

 Recruiting talent from local areas can sometimes be a challenge; especially if you are looking for someone to fill a specialist role.
-With remote working, recruiters aren’t bound by the typical commuting distance from the office and can open their recruitment to wider areas allowing them to recruit talent that doesn’t live right next to where they operate.
-This puts businesses ahead of the competition.
+With remote working, recruiters aren’t restricted by the typical commuting distance from the office and can open their recruitment to wider areas.
+By doing this it attracts talent that doesn’t live right next to where they operate and puts their businesses ahead of the competition.

 Now more than ever companies are looking at ways to reduce their carbon footprint and participate in eco-friendly initiatives.
 By having staff that work remotely businesses are reducing the number of vehicles on the road, reducing their office energy output, and condensing their property footprint which allows for more efficient workspace usage.